 Due to the localization choices of the two previous Contra games, the timestamps on the images were removed in the international versions, instead of adjusting them.
 Strangely, the main characters were removed on the image where they encounter the brain in the European version.

 In the international versions, the team names for Arcade, Famicom, and Game Boy were updated and "Very Thanks" was changed to "Many Thanks".

 |Easy Mode||Normal Mode||Hard Mode|

 In the Japanese version, the credits and ending celebration is shown in all difficulty modes with the celebration screen containing a few subtle differences depending on the difficulty.
 On Normal mode, there is a kid added to the crowd.
-And on Hard mode, a dog is added.
+And on Hard mode, a friendly version of the man-faced dog from the first stage is added.

 The text was changed in the international versions.

 The final score screen is only shown when the game is cleared on Hard in all three versions.
 The image used was changed from the two main characters in dress uniform for the Japanese and American version to a close-up of a Probotector (similar to the one used in the opening) for the European version.

 There are 3 cheat codes in the Japanese version that were disabled in the international versions.
 Curiously, they're all references to Ryu and Ken's special move inputs from the Street Fighter series.

 At the title screen, move the cursor at your desired game mode and then quickly press Down, Down+Right, Right, Start (a Hadoken command).
 If done correctly, you will hear the player dying sound effect.